AbiAjayi/sql-data-warehouse-project/README.md

 ### Project Overview
 This project involves:
-- Data Architecture: - Designing a modern data warehouse using the Medallion architecture Bronze, silver, and gold layer.
+- Data Architecture: Designed a structured data pipeline with Bronze, Silver, and Gold layers.
-                   - The bronze layer contains the raw data from the data source
-                   - The silver layer contains cleaned and standardized data, while the gold layer has views and business-ready data for analytical and reporting purposes
-- ETL Pipelines: Extracting, transforming, and loading data from the source systems into the data warehouse
+- ETL Pipelines: Developed ETL processes to efficiently extract, transform, and load (ETL) data from source systems into the data warehouse.
-- Data Modeling: Developing the facts and dimension tables for analytical queries
+- Data Modeling: Designed fact and dimension tables using industry best practices to support analytical queries and reporting.

 ### Data Architecture
-The data architecture of this project follows the medallion architecture Bronze, Silver and Gold layers:
+The data architecture of this project follows the medallion architecture Bronze, Silver, and Gold layers:

 ![image](https://github.com/user-attachments/assets/cadbcc75-6d44-4d7d-b7ed-9e215ea86e3e)

+1. Bronze Layer: This layer holds raw data sourced from CSV files, which were ingested into the SQL Server.
+No transformations or modeling were applied at this stage.

+2. Silver Layer: In this phase, extensive data cleaning, transformation, and normalization were performed.
+New columns were derived, and data quality checks were conducted.
+Additionally, stored procedures were created for all table files to streamline processing.

+3. Gold Layer: This layer contains integrated, cleaned, and business-ready data for reporting and analytics.
+A data model was developed using the star schema methodology, defining dimension and fact tables and their relationships.
+Views were created to simplify reporting and enhance user accessibility.